 Drawing inspiration from numerous strains of human inquiry— geometry, nature, philosophy, and meditation—has resulted in the birth of an experimental guitar-driven musical project known as The Surrealist – a moniker that encapsulates the underlying philosophy that drives Roopam Garg’ mind.

-The music of The Surrealist can best be described as the coming together of two opposing worlds—the world of real, organic and tactile signals of the guitar, and the world of abstract, ambient soundscapes that adds an unspeakable depth and dimension to the sonic experience.
+The music of The Surrealist can best be described as the coming together of two opposing worlds—the world of real, organic and tactile signals of the guitar, and the world of abstract, ambient soundscapes.

-The merging of these two worlds presents music that can best be described through a cloud of descriptive words: ambient, anxious, delicate, experimental, minimalist, organic, progressive, light and dark.
+The merging of these two worlds presents music that can best be described through a cloud of sensations: ambient, anxious, delicate, experimental, minimalist, organic, progressive, light and dark.

 Roopam Garg’s study of the guitar is distinctly fine-tuned and surgical.
 Every single detail bears the responsibility of the fragility, subtleness and suppleness of each composition.
 There is a calling to places that denies the traditional approach.